 Music Helps Us Manage Anxiety

-Music therapy includes activities such as relaxation training, lyrical analysis, songwriting and musical improvisation.
+Music therapy includes activities such as relaxation training, lyrical analysis, songwriting, and musical improvisation.
 It may involve actively listening to music or making music yourself.
 According to MentalHelp.net, music therapy has been shown to promote relaxation, decrease feelings of anxiety and increase positive emotions.
-For example, one study found that musical therapy can evoke emotional change in people dependent on substances.
+For example, one study found that music therapy can evoke emotional change in people dependent on substances.
 Specifically, it increases feelings of joy and happiness while reducing guilt, fear, blame, and regret.

 Art Can Help Us Rediscover Our Emotions

 As Treehouse Rehab notes, “Whether it’s watercolor, acrylic, or oils, painting is a wonderful way for those suffering from addiction to cope.
 Not only is painting a quiet, soothing activity, it allows an artist to bring out whatever emotions they’re dealing with onto the paper or canvas and leave it there.
 Because drugs and alcohol can dull a person’s emotions, painting can bring you back to yourself, little by little. ”

 Art therapy offers a much-needed emotional outlet for people facing difficult and complex feelings that are hard to express verbally.
 This can give you a unique insight into your own situation and allow you to better understand your own feelings.
 As you paint, you may discover deeper meanings to your emotions, allowing you to uncover the underlying thoughts that may never have emerged otherwise.

 Artistic Hobbies Improve Performance in Other Areas